georgebohnisch/redoubt/README.md

 A resource-level ACL for Laravel 4.
 Based on and inspired by [lukaszb/django-guardian](https://github.com/lukaszb/django-guardian), an excellent Django library.

-*Note*: this in active development.
-The interfaces won't change, but there will be more functionality added in within the next few months.

 ## Installation

 Add the following line to the `require` section of `composer.json`: